-The issue of tuberculosis (TB) prevention and treatment is among the national priorities and comprehensive policy and legal framework are being implemented: the Law ‘On protection of the population of the Kyrgyz Republic from tuberculosis’, by-laws and the ‘Third National TB Control Programme’.
-Since 2002, there has been a steady decline in key epidemiological indicators: the TB incidence rate decreased from 168 in 2001 to 102 in 2011per 100,000 of the population, and mortality from TB fell by 66 percent.
+The issue of tuberculosis (TB) prevention and treatment is among the national priorities and comprehensive policy and legal framework are being implemented: the Law ‘On protection of the population of the Kyrgyz Republic from tuberculosis’, by-laws and the ‘Fourth National TB Control Programme’.
+Since 2002, there has been a steady decline in key epidemiological indicators: the TB incidence rate decreased from 168 in 2001 to 99.8 in 2013 and 98,8 in 2014 per 100,000 of the population, and mortality from TB fell by 66 percent.
 Although the decrease in incidence demonstrates the achievements of the National TB control programs, the current epidemiological situation related to TB is still unfavorable.
 The Health Strategy ‘Den Sooluk’ is aimed to increase efficiency of the existing TB care system by strengthening the integration of TB control at the level of primary health care and improving the quality of care and treatment including implementation of TB infection control measures in health care institutions and TB facilities; improving the quality of detection and laboratory diagnosis of TB, including MDR-TB; and the introduction of an outpatient TB treatment model.

 The social protection system in The Kyrgyz Republic is extensive and based on universal principles, but in practice there are many gaps in coverage.
 It consists mainly of a social insurance (pension systems) and social assistance programs, all of which have not proved to be effective tools to reduce poverty, due partly to the small size of both pensions and social assistance benefits (particularly the social assistance benefits), and also to the fact that they do not reach all of the poor population.
 The increase in spending has often favored categorically targeted programs that mostly benefit better-off individuals.
 As a result, more than two-thirds of social assistance spending goes to poorly targeted programs.

 The current system also suffers from delivery problems: it is fragmented, with institutional mandates split over a multitude of Government bodies; it lacks effective mechanisms for targeting, financial control, auditing, and monitoring.

 Reform towards establishment of an integrated social protection system requires holistic approach, based on comprehensive policy framework.
+Following this principle, the Government adopted the National Social Development Programme 2015-17, accompanied by the Action Plan that envisaged creation of nationally defined Social Protection Floor (SPF).
+In addition, the Social Protection Assessment Based National Dialogue (ABND) was launched with broad participation of the national stakeholders, UN and other international development partners.
+The objective was to provide comprehensive overview of the situation in the KR, compare the situation of social protection with the international standards (such as ILO Recommendation No.202), identify policy gaps in the legislation and actual implementation and propose recommendations to improve the present social protection system by strengthening the SPF in the country.